-Jaw joint dysfunction is a group of conditions that can cause joint pain and stop your jaw joint and the muscles that control the movement of your jaw from working correctly.
+Jaw joint dysfunction is a group of conditions that can cause joint pain.
+They can stop your jaw joint and the muscles that control the movement of your jaw from working correctly.

 The medical name for your jaw joint is the temporomandibular joint.
 It’s located in front of your ear on both sides of your head.
 The joint allows your jaw bone (mandible) to move from side to side, backwards and forwards, and allows you to open and close your mouth.

-Your jaw joint is one of the most complicated joints in your body, with several muscles and ligaments allowing different movements.
+Your jaw joint is one of the most complicated joints in your body.
+It has several muscles and ligaments which allow different movements.

 Your symptoms may include:

 Your symptoms may be worse when you’re chewing or if you’re feeling stressed.

 You may be able to manage these symptoms at home, without seeing your dentist.
 But if they get worse or don’t improve within a few days, see your dentist for advice.

 There are three main causes of jaw joint dysfunction.

 It’s possible that you may have more than one of these at the same time.